Everything You Should Know About DUI Checkpoints in Van Nuys, CA

 You can jeopardize your clean record, future employment opportunities, and driving privileges if you are charged with DUI.
 In some cases, you may even get jail time.

 If you have any DUI checkpoint issues, it is advisable to consult a California criminal defense attorney to prepare a solid defense and represent you in court if the need arises.

-Contact the Law Office of Christopher Chaney to ensure your rights are protected and your DUI issues are resolved in the smoothest way possible.
+Contact the Law Offices of Christopher Chaney to ensure your rights are protected and your DUI issues are resolved in the smoothest way possible.